 Along with our many partners in the wildland fire community, the Department of the Interior helps maintain qualification and training programs for all wildland fire positions regardless of what institution employs them (Federal, State, Tribal).
 This supports the true interagency nature of wildland fire, where responders with different affiliations frequently work side-by-side.

 Individuals use task books to document the competencies, behaviors, and tasks required for successful performance in each position.
 Some positions require formal, classroom training in addition to performing specific tasks under close supervision.
-Completed task books must be reviewed and approved before fire managers document new qualifications on an individual’s Qualifications Card (a.ka.
-Red Card, updated annually).
+Completed task books must be reviewed and approved before fire managers document new qualifications on an individual’s Qualifications Card (known as the Red Card, updated annually).

 All firefighters must attend the basic firefighting courses as well as an annual refresher.
 Voluntary training to increase knowledge and skills is made available on a variety of platforms.
 Stakeholders in the wildland fire community are in the process of consolidating that training in the Wildland Fire Learning Portal.